To gain an English language Arts endorsement, you must demonstrate your subject–matter knowledge in multiple ways.

 One part of preparing to teach English Language Arts is a strong preparation in the subject.
-The best content preparation is a major in English.
-At a minimum, you should complete at least 45 quarter credits or 30-semester credits (7.5 Puget Sound units) of English coursework.
+The best content preparation is a major in English, however, all relevant coursework will be considered.
+Review the English Language Arts Endorsement Competency.
 Suggested courses include:

 - A course in what it means to study English.
 At Puget Sound, take English 220.

 - If you are taking English courses at other institutions, be sure to include courses that use the writing process.